sbmkvp/geodata-london-talk/README.md

-# bala-presentation
+## bala-presentation
-Presentation for the AGI event
+This repository contains all the material used for the presentation made for the AGI event.